Ragerlab/Script_for_Cytokine-Signature-Clusters-as-a-Tool-to-Compare-Changes-associated-with-Tobacco-Product-/1.4. Clustering Analyses/README.md

 - Visualizing clustered kmeans cytokines by compartment

-## Baseline Eigencytokines & Weights (Figure 4)
+## Baseline Eigencytokine Weights (Figure 4)
-- Heat map of NLF eigencytokines and the weights of cytokines on those clusters
+- Heat map of NLF cytokines and the weights of cytokines on those clusters at baseline

+## Eigencytokine Visualization (Figure 5)
+- Heat map of NLF eigencytokines across all smoking groups

 ## Baseline Eigencytokines (Figure 3)